11 people arrested after shooting at Ohio fair

-CANFIELD, Ohio (WKBN) – Eleven people were arrested Saturday night after fights broke out and shots were fired at the Canfield Fair in eastern Ohio.
+CANFIELD, Ohio (WKBN) – Eleven people were arrested Saturday night, Sept.
+3, after fights broke out and shots were fired at the Canfield Fair in eastern Ohio.

 According to Mahoning County Sheriff Jerry Greene, seven of the people arrested were juveniles and four were adults.

-Around 10 p.m. at the fair, chaos and fights started to break out, according to WKBN reporters who were on scene at the time.
+Around 10 p.m. at the fair, chaos and fights started to break out, according to reporters with Nexstar’s WKBN who were at the fair at the time.
 The fair was locked down before law enforcement evacuated all fairgoers.

 Two vehicles on the scene were hit with gunfire, but the sheriff’s office said they weren’t aware of any injuries.